thopkins568-glitch/Tensora-/README.md

 Full reproducibility.
 Full transparency.
-No profiler tricks, no inference, no guesswork.
+No tricks.
+No profiler inference.
+No guesswork.

 ---